 - The required documents are:

-- ACORN/ROSI and UofT's payroll HRIS system are not connected and therefore any changes to your information must be submitted separately for each system.
+- ACORN/ROSI and UofT's payroll HR system are not connected and therefore any changes to your information must be submitted separately for each system.

 - Payroll entries must be processed by the payroll close date, which is typically about the 15th of the month, and about the 7th in December.
-Your information must reach the Business Officer in sufficient time to allow for processing.
+Your information must reach the Department Manager in sufficient time to allow for processing.